littleosbook/littleosbook/user_mode.md

 - Page frames for code, data and stack.
 At the moment it suffices to allocate one page frame for the stack and enough page frames to fit the program's code.
-Don't worry about setting up a stack that can be grow and shrink at this point in time, focus on getting a basic implementation work first.
+Don't worry about setting up a stack that can grow and shrink at this point in time, focus on getting a basic implementation work first.

 - The binary from the GRUB module has to be copied to the page frames used for